gabidiac11/programare-avansata/PA_1/README.md

     }
 ````

-It is used in the same manner for 2 other methods members (RandomClass.printConnectedComponents, RandomClass.checkIfConnected -assigns value to the property isConnected, in the constructor).
+The above method is used in the same manner by 2 other members (RandomClass.printConnectedComponents, RandomClass.checkIfConnected - assigns value to the property isConnected, in the constructor).
 I created a simple algorithm that visits each group of connected nodes.

 ````java